ewfx/aidhp-recommind-ai/README.md

-# 🚀 Project Name
+# 🚀 Hyper-Personalization in Banking

-RecomMind AI

 ## 📌 Table of Contents
 - [Introduction](#introduction)